sharifshehab/moveXa-server/README.md

 }

 ## Super Admin API Routes:

+Only the "Super Admin"  can assign a user an Admin" role using this endpoint.
 ### Assign Admin:
     PATCH -/api/v1/user/assign-admin/user_Id

 ### Approve Parcel:

+Only the "Super Admin"  can approve a parcel if it's payment is complete.

     PATCH -/api/v1/approve-parcel/parcel_Id

 ## Logged In Users API Route: